1. Palm Springs

 California's own little corner of 1776 history, Mission San Juan Capistrano is often called the Jewel of the Missions.
 Plus, it even offers an audio tour specifically for 4th graders.
 The mission is currently open Thursday-Sunday.

 11. Legoland California, Carlsbad

 12. Calico Ghost Town

 Ghost towns can be spooky, rich with history, or a lot of fun.
 Calico Ghost Town is all three.

 13. Huntington Beach

 Don't forget that you can escape LA without going far at all.
-The beach is an ideal weekend escape, especially when you tie it to a hotel stay by the water.
+Huntington Beach is an ideal weekend escape, especially when you tie it to a hotel stay by the water.